isabella232/lvfs-website-archived/docs/source/metainfo.rst

 ``<release tag="N1NET43W" …>``
 -------------------------------------

-* The release tag is **optional**, but can used to show a vendor-specific text identifier that is different from the version number.
+* The release tag may be optional or required based on component category and vendor policy.
+If provided it can used to show a vendor-specific text identifier that is different from the version number.
 * The tag may be unique only to the model, or be unique for the entire vendor.
 * This attribute should not be used if the tag is not used to identify the specific firmware on the vendor homepage.
+* Depending on vendor policy, the release tag may be displayed with the header *External release Software ID* or *Machine Type Model*.